 Interviews

-At atom*innen, we believe that the stories of women and gender minorities in quantum physics deserve visibility.
-That’s why we regularly publish inspiring interviews with female quantum physicists, in which they open up about their passion for science, the moments that sparked their curiosity, and their experiences in terms of gender and other social factors.
-The interviews you'll find in this section are also be shared on our Instagram channel and on LinkedIn.
+The stories of women and gender minorities in quantum science deserve to be seen: They might inspire others to embark on their own journey into the quantum world.
+That’s why we regularly publish interviews with female quantum physicists, in which they talk about their passion for science, what sparked their curiosity and their experiences with gender and other social factors.

 Are you a quantum scientist and would like to tell your story?
 We’d love to hear from you!

-Get in touch anytime via This email address is being protected from spambots.
+Get in touch with us via This email address is being protected from spambots.
 You need JavaScript enabled to view it. — we always welcome new voices.
 Let's amplify your journey together!

 Diversity definitely adds value.
 We met Prof. Anna Sanpera, one of the corresponding authors of the Women for Quantum - Manifesto of Values